RiyaRawal211/Analyst-ECommerce-Consumer-Behaviour-Analysis/README.md

 -Retail and E-commerce Insights: Analyze purchase channels, payment methods, and shipping preferences to optimize marketing and sales strategies.

-1. Which customer segments generate the highest purchase amount and loyalty?
-2. Which customer segments generate the highest loyalty?
-3. How does occupation or income level influence purchase intent and frequency?
-4. What are the key drivers of customer satisfaction?
-5. Which purchase categories are most sensitive to discounts?
-6. When do customers purchase the most: weekend vs weekday?
-7. Which type of devices lead to higher conversion rates?
-8. Which payment methods lead to higher conversion rates?
-9. How does time spent on product research affect satisfaction and returns?
-10. Does social media influence vary by demographic group?

 ## Market Analysis Based on Customer Segmentation:
-### Which customer segments generate the highest purchase amount and loyalty?
+- Which customer segments generate the highest purchase amount and loyalty?
-### Which customer segments generate the highest loyalty?
+- Which customer segments generate the highest loyalty?

 ## Predictive Analytics:
+- What are the key drivers of customer satisfaction?
+- How does time spent on product research affect satisfaction and returns?
+- Which purchase categories are most sensitive to discounts?

 ## Time-related Patterns
-### When do customers purchase the most: weekend vs weekday?
+- When do customers purchase the most: weekend vs weekday?

 ## Customer Profiling:
+- Does social media influence vary by demographic group?

 ## Retail and E-commerce Insights:
+- Which type of devices lead to higher conversion rates?
+- Which payment methods lead to higher conversion rates?
+- How does occupation or income level influence purchase intent and frequency?

 ## Data Visualization